Home » Blog - All About Pets » Blog Posts - Pet Parenting Lifestyle » Still Using These? They’re More Harmful to Pets Than You’d Think

 Harmful to pets?
 A little rearranging is in order

-While not every pretty ornament will automatically become the boogieman, a few tactful rearrangements can make life so much easier.
-You might find that goodies and gadgets which can be toxic or pose other kinds of dangers to pets also look better covered up or packed away!
+You might find that goodies and gadgets which can be toxic or otherwise harmful to pets also look better covered up or packed away!

-We already know deodorant cans are bad for mother nature but have you thought about the situation on the ground too?
+We already know deodorant cans are bad for mother nature, but have you thought about the situation on the ground too?
 Even when they’re empty, pressurised cans still contain pressure and traces of deodorant that can be toxic to pets.

 The contents of a deodorant can are flammable, which in and of itself might make you paws for thought.
 But more serious is if your furkid manages to pierce the can.
-Especially around a fire or other source of heat… can you say ‘potential explosion’.
+Especially around a fire or other source of heat… can you say, ‘potential explosion’.

-This may seem so unlikely that you’re willing to target the body odour and overlook the hazards but be aware.
 One six-month-old puppy named Zeus chewed through a deodorant can in just a few unsupervised minutes.
 Although he miraculously escaped unharmed, the deodorant and the heat from a nearby lamp blew up the house.

 Methinks we’re heading to the roll-on aisle… and packing deodorant in locked cupboards.